joshyorko/orchestrator_rpa/README.md

 ```bash
 sudo rabbitmqctl status
 ```
-If it's not running, then start the server.
+If it's not running, then start the server:
 ```bash
 sudo rabbitmq-server
 ```